-Usually, these following steps are considered while performing sanity testing.
-Mark the modifications introduced in the code with the newly added features.
-Evaluate these marked features to ensure if they are fulfilling their motive.
+Usually, these following steps are considered while performing sanity testing: Mark the modifications introduced in the code with the newly added features.
+Evaluate these marked features to ensure that they are fulfilling their motive.
 Then test the related features, associated parameters, and elements to ensure their proper working.
 After all this, the build can be subjected to other advanced testing methods.
 It’s better to use a cloud-based testing platform rather than online Android emulators as they provide hundreds of device browser combinations.

 Beta/User Acceptance Testing

-What is Non-Functional Testing?
+What Is Non-Functional Testing?

 Non Functional Testing Types

 Performance testing is done to ensure that the app will work smoothly under the expected workload.
-The goal is to find performance issues like reliability, resource usage, etc and not to find bugs.
+The goal is to find performance issues like reliability, resource usage, etc.but not to find bugs.
 Three main things that we should keep in mind while doing performance testing are quick response, maximum user load, and stability in a varied environment.
 Even if you are focusing on mobile testing and using online Android emulators, performance testing cannot be avoided.

 Types of Performance Testing:

-This done to check if the app can withstand the load that it is expected to have to endure for a long period of time.
+Endurance Testing:This is done to check if an app can withstand the load that it is expected to endure for a long period of time.

-In this, the system simulates actual user load on any app to check the threshold for the max load the app can bear.
+Load Testing:In this, the system simulates actual user load on an app to check the threshold for the maximum load the app can bear.

-This is done to check the reliability, stability and error handling of an app under extreme load conditions.
+Stress Testing:This is done to check the reliability, stability, and error handling of an app under extreme load conditions.

-This done to analyze the apps behavior and response time when flooded with a large amount of data.
+Volume Testing:This is done to analyze an app’s behavior and response time when flooded with a large amount of data.

 Let’s have a look at the major security threats that should be eliminated during security testing.